ezequielmastrasso/gaffer-examples/README.md

 #### Enviroment Variables
 `source gaffer-examples.sh` before runing gaffer.
 Alternatively set those environments in your system.
+If you would rather have the LDTGaffer repo in a different location:
+Comment the line "source LDTGaffer/LDTGaffer.sh", and source both .sh from the repositories independently before running gaffer.

 #### Gaffer Version
 Requires 0.57.1.0 or above.